-The function of the Financial Advisory Board is to respond to City Council financial requests by reviewing audits, investments and all bond issues during members' threeyear terms.
+The function of the Financial Advisory Board is to respond to City Council financial requests by reviewing audits, investments, and all bond issues during their three-year terms.

 Firefighters' Pension Fund Board

 The City of Naperville has established a firefighters' pension fund for the benefit of its firefighters and their surviving spouses, children and certain other dependents.